CholecTriplet2021: A benchmark challenge for surgical action triplet recognition

 Due to the large number of classes and the high semantic overlap in the triplet classes, we also evaluate the top$K$ of the presented models.
 This metric measures the ability of a model to predict the exact triplets within its top $K$ confidence scores.
 We analyze the top 5, 10, 15, 20, and average across these four thresholds, top$K$@[5:20] as shown in Table \ref{tab:results:quantitative:topN}.
 The obtained results describe the model's confidence in its predictions with the Rendezvous model obtaining a 69.35\% accuracy score as the best model when the top 5 confident predictions are considered.
 Similarly, HFUT-MedIA, Attention Tripnet, and Tripnet models produce the best results at top 10, 15, and 20 confidence scores respectively.

 On average, the Rendezvous model can correctly recognize the triplets at a performance of 84.23\% when top confident predictions are taken into account.
 The average performance of all the presented models at the challenge is 53.1±18.3\%.
 On this metric, it is not surprising to see the challenge winner, Trequartista, scoring lower in top K accuracy because the model uses a mathematical operation to suppress the less confident predictions.
 These low confidence scores, when taken into account by the AP metric, lower the performance of other models.
 With top$K$ focusing only on top confident predictions, the models are not penalized by their less confident predictions.
 This accuracy metric is highly informative and more usable when thresholding predictions to binary values to obtain the unique IDs of the predicted triplets.
 It also suggests that most of the presented models would ordinarily obtain higher scores with fewer triplet classes, less class similarity, and less semantic overlap.
-Meanwhile, the top K accuracy increases with the K tolerance.